MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 Tests should be reliable, consistent, and isolated.
 These tests should cover as much of the code as possible.
 All new features and bug fixes should have corresponding tests to ensure the long-term security and reliability of the code when possible.
 The best way to ensure automated tests are run and cover all areas is to have them running in as many environments as possible:

 - The first place they should run is on the machine that is making the changes.
-This is most easily done within the IDE that is being used for editing, or as a script on the command line as the developer makes the changes.
+Running tests is most easily done within the IDE that is being used for editing, or as a script on the command line as the developer makes the changes.
 - The next place they should run is as part of the pull request commit/merge process.
 - The last place to run tests is as part of a Continuous Integration and Continuous Deployment (CI/CD) pipeline, or on your release candidate builds.